khushboova0-collab/Transcription-Backend/README.md

 # VoiceOwl Transcription App

-A production-ready full-stack application for managing audio transcriptions, featuring a layered backend architecture and a modern React frontend.
+A full-stack application for managing audio transcriptions, featuring a layered backend architecture and a modern React frontend.

 ## Project Structure (Monorepo)